 - Internet-enabled Smart Blue-ray, etc.

 With reports that predict the ad spend to increase multiple times in the next 10 years, advertisers are looking forward to getting good returns in the times to come.
+And it is through these OTT devices and OTT steaming contents that advertisers are betting on.

 So what about ad streaming on Netflix?